GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Methodology

 \subsubsection{Confidence Elicitation in \modelname}

 Ideally, the confidence should be expressed in continuous space during generation as proposed in \seccref{sec:probform}.
 Inspired by the pause token mechanism \cite{goyalthink, wangguiding} which prompts the model to "think" by generating a sequence of special, non-semantic tokens before reasoning, we introduce a new token, \token, into the vocabulary to encourage the reflective behavior of the model in the latent space.
 Specifically, we append \token to the end of each question-answer pair.
-An example of the revised question answering data is shown below:

 We train the model to generate \token at the end of its response, thereby enabling an additional forward pass in which the model can reflect on its output and estimate confidence in the latent space.
 In what follows, we describe how the model expresses its confidence in the latent space.

 Let $\bm{e}^{\token}$ be the embedding of the new token \token, and $\bm{z}_L^{\token}$ be hidden states in the last layer $L$ corresponding to the \token.
 Then, the confidence is estimated as the similarity between $\bm{e}^{\token}$ and $\bm{z}_L^{\token}$, that is: